Commercial Property Dispute Resolution in the UK

 Lease Disputes

-• Rent Reviews: Many commercial leases in the UK include provisions for periodic rent reviews.
-Disagreements may arise between landlords and tenants regarding the new rent, particularly in changing market conditions.
-These disputes can involve the interpretation of lease terms, calculation of open market rent, or issues with index-linked rent adjustments.
+- Rent Reviews: Many commercial leases include clauses for periodic rent reviews.
+Disagreements may occur over the new rent, especially in changing market conditions.
+These disputes often involve interpretation of lease terms, calculation of open market rent, or index-linked adjustments.

-• Breach of Covenant: A tenant may fail to comply with specific obligations under a lease, such as failing to pay rent, conducting unauthorised alterations, or breaching a use clause.
-Landlords may also breach their duties by failing to repair or maintain the premises.
+- Breach of Covenant: Tenants may breach lease obligations by failing to pay rent, making unauthorised alterations, or using the premises improperly.
+Landlords can also breach their duties by neglecting repairs or failing to maintain common areas.

-• Forfeiture and Possession Claims: When tenants fail to meet their lease obligations, landlords may seek to forfeit the lease and reclaim possession of the property.
-Tenants, in turn, may seek relief from forfeiture, arguing that the breach is capable of being remedied.
+- Forfeiture and Possession Claims: If tenants breach lease terms, landlords may try to forfeit the lease and regain possession.
+Tenants may seek relief from forfeiture, arguing that the breach is minor or can be remedied.

 Dilapidations